leighsmith/midisport-macos/README.md

     xcodebuild -project MIDISPORT.xcodeproj -target Package -configuration Deployment install

 from the Terminal.app command line.
 This will compile both the firmware downloader and the MIDI driver plugin, and produce the installable package.
+The package name will include the version number.
+To increment that version number, the following files need to be changed:

+* The `CURRENT_PROJECT_VERSION` value for the `Package` target in the `MIDISPORT.xcodeproj/project.pbxproj` XCode project file.
+* The value of `CFBundleShortVersionString` in `MIDISPORT/Info-MIDISPORT.plist`.
+* Localised (English only, currently) entries in `MIDISPORT/en.lproj/InfoPlist.strings`.